 De Quervain’s stenosing tenosynovitis is a painful inflammation of the tendons of Extensor Policis Brevis (EPB) and Abductor Policis Longus (APL) which together make up the first dorsal compartment.
 (Figure 1) Symptoms develop when the tendons cannot glide because of the thickening of the sheath of the first Dorsal compartment.
 It commonly affects patients between 30 to 50 years of age with a strong predilection for women.
 Repetitive motion of the wrist is a strong risk factor.

 Clinical examination usually reveals tenderness just over the radial styloid.
 Finkelsteins test is pathongomic of DeQuervains tenosynovitis.
 (Figure 2)

-Treatment for early symptoms include rest, activity modification and analgesia.
-Steroid injections are useful for cases which do not respond to conservative treatment.
+Treatment for early symptoms includes rest, activity modification and analgesia.
+Steroid injections are useful for cases that do not respond to conservative treatment.

 Surgical release is recommended for recalcitrant cases.